rust-lang/reference/src/names.md

 source code, and some are [implicitly declared](#implicitly-declared-entities) as part of the language or compiler extensions.

-[*Paths*] are used to refer to an entity, possibly in another scope.
+[*Paths*] are used to refer to an entity, possibly in another module or type.
 Lifetimes and loop labels use a [dedicated syntax][lifetimes-and-loop-labels] using a leading quote.